seti123/nodebb-plugin-elasticsearch/README.md

    TODO: store last index date, and index only new ... well but plugin might be activated only once, and it might be an option to trigger the process again e.g after changing ES server ...
+- search with elasticsearch on my NodeBB fork seti123/NodeBB

 ```